EMBRYOPSIDA Pirani & Prado

 [APIALES [PARACRYPHIALES + DIPSACALES]] / DIPSAPIIDAE: nodes 3:3.

-Route I secoiridoids +; vessel elements with scalariform perforation plates; petiole bundles arcuate; colleters 0; buds perulate; leaves opposite, margins gland-toothed, bases ± confluent, (leaves amplexicaul); inflorescence cymose; pollen grains tricellular; G , at least partly inferior; ovules apotropous, with parietal tissue ca 1 cell across; fruit indehiscent, K persistent, endocarp with fibrous layers perpendicular to each other and thick walled sclereids, containing crystals; seed coat 1-21 µm thick, testa vascularized, exotestal cells enlarged, cuboid/rectangular, variously thickened and lignified; endosperm without haustoria, cells thin-walled, not differentiated. - 2 families, 46 genera, 1090 species.
+Route I secoiridoids +; vessel elements with scalariform perforation plates; nodes 3:3; petiole bundles arcuate; colleters 0; buds perulate; leaves opposite, margins gland-toothed, bases ± confluent, (amplexicaul); inflorescence with terminal flowers, branches cymose; A 5; pollen grains tricellular; G , at least partly inferior; ovules apotropous; fruit indehiscent, wall with fibrous layers perpendicular to each other and thick walled sclereids, containing crystals, K persistent; testa vascularized, exotestal cells enlarged, cuboid/rectangular, variously thickened and lignified, seed coat 1-21 μm across; endosperm without haustoria, cells thin-walled, not differentiated; x = 9. - 2 families, 46 genera, 1,090 species.

-Evolution.
-Divergence & Distribution.
+Evolution: Divergence & Distribution.
+Magallón and Sanderson (2001) described this as a very species-rich clade (a combination of age and size).
+The diversification rate may have increased in Dipsacales at around (81.8-)75.8(-70.9) Ma (Magallón et al. 2018).
 The origin of Dipsacales was probably in the northern hemisphere (Beaulieu et al. 2013a).
-Major diversification within both Dipsacoideae and Valerianoideae - and hence a major part number-wise of diversification of the whole clade - is relatively recent, occurring within perhaps ca 10 m.y.
-(Bell & Donoghue 2005a); diversification in Dipsacales as a whole has often seemed to increase as plants moved into new geographical areas, especially if these were mountainous (Moore & Donoghue 2007).
+Major diversification within both Dipsacoideae and Valerianoideae - and hence a major part number-wise of diversification of the whole clade - is relatively recent, occurring within perhaps ca 10 Ma (Bell & Donoghue 2005a); diversification in Dipsacales as a whole has often seemed to increase as plants moved into new geographical areas, especially if these were mountainous (Moore & Donoghue 2007).

 Genes & Genomes.
 For cytological variation, see Benko-Iseppon and Morowaetz (2000a); the two families are rather different.
 There is considerable variation in the presence of the mitochondrial coxII.i3 intron.
 Rates of molecular evolution vary considerably in Dipsacales, and this is usually associated with changes in the life style, woody plants usually having lower rates of change than herbaceous (Smith & Donoghue 2008).

-Chemistry, Morphology, etc. Anthocyanin variation does not allow a sharp distinction between Caprifoliaceae and Adoxaceae (Jordheim et al. 2006).
+Chemistry, Morphology, etc..
+Anthocyanin variation does not allow a sharp distinction between Caprifoliaceae and Viburnaceae (Jordheim et al. 2006).

-Involute vernation of the lamina is more common in Adoxaceae than in Caprifoliaceae (Cullen 1978).
-For the morphology of the stipule-like structures and amplexicaul leaves in Caprifoliaceae and Adoxaceae see Weberling (1957); amplexicaul leaves, perhaps most common in the inflorescence, are scattered throughout the order.
+The periderm of Sambucus is cortical (Rudall 2020).
+Involute vernation of the lamina is commoner in Viburnaceae than in Caprifoliaceae (Cullen 1978).
+For the morphology of the stipule-like structures and amplexicaul leaves in Caprifoliaceae and Viburnaceae see Weberling (1957); amplexicaul leaves, perhaps most common in the inflorescence, are scattered throughout the order.
 Split-lateral bundles and a girdling vascular trace occur in taxa with perfoliate leaves (e.g. Colomb 1887) as well as in the Morinoideae-Dipsacoideae area (see below).
 Glands at the base of the leaf in Sambucus and Viburnum may be vascularized (see also Colomb 1887).

 Previous Relationships.
 This grouping has often been recognised.
 Takhtajan (1997) included Dipsacales, Adoxales and Viburnales in his Dipsacanae, while Cronquist 1981) recognised four families in his Dipsacales.